 Imagine that we want to know absolutely everything that is shared related to our account.
 In this case, we will use the example of @TweetBinder.
 If we want to monitor the activity, we will have to use one of the advanced search commands on Twitter.
 The command that we will use is the following: from:TweetBinder.
 Remember!
 It is important to know that we do not use the @ symbol.

 This type of search is really useful to know the history of an account.
 This way, we will have all the tweets sent by an account in a single report.
-Please, keep in mind that we offer a free version of Tweet Binder.
+Please, keep in mind that we offer a free version of our Twitter monitoring tool.
 This version allows you to create as many reports as you need to of up to 500 tweets from the last 7 days.
 You will always be in time to upgrade your report and obtain complete stats and rankings.

 The Tweet Binder report will be done in 1 minute.
 It is exactly the same as those we created to monitor the activity of a hashtag or term.
 We’ll obtain the same rankings and data.
 However, if we want to monitor the activity of a Twitter account 7 days ago is a very short time, isn’t it?
 Perhaps we are more interested in making a more complete report with all the stats an main rankings.
 A Twitter account is active from the day it is created, maybe since 2006.
 And we may be interested in having a report showing the activity since that day.
 How do we do that?

-Well, at this point we must say that this is something that you only have to do if you really need it, it can be a bit creepy.
+Well, at this point we must say that this is something that you only have to do if you really need it, it can be a bit creepy (try looking for political topics on Twitter).
 Monitoring someone’s tweets can be useful to check past trends or events.
+With our Twitter monitoring tool you can see this data.
 You can search someone’s tweets in a very easy way and you have to use the same commands we used in the Twitter Advanced Search and follow these simple steps: